 En route to the ship, view the beautiful, glacier-sculpted peaks and valleys of the Snowdonia Mountains in the distance.
 (B,L,D)

 Built astride the River Liffey, Ireland’s historic capital has retained its rich heritage of Georgian architecture while confidently playing a major role in the New Europe.
-Enjoy an overview tour of the city; explore historic Kilmainham Gaol; stroll through the stately quadrangles of Trinity College and view the incandescent illuminations of the 9th‑century Book of Kells.
+Enjoy an overview tour of the city, stroll through the stately quadrangles of Trinity College and view the incandescent illuminations of the ninth-century Book of Kells.
 In the heart of the city’s oldest quarter, visit the Anglo-Norman Dublin Castle; its Record Tower and Bermingham Tower survive form the 13th century, while the elegant State Apartments, the ornate Throne Room and the neo-Gothic Royal Chapel date from the 1700s and 1800s.

 The afternoon is at leisure.
-Walk along colorful Grafton Street, savor a pint of Guinness in a neighborhood pub, or visit the National Gallery of Ireland, one of the best repositories of Celtic treasures in the world.
+Walk along colorful Grafton Street, savor a pint of Guinness in a neighborhood pub or visit the National Gallery of Ireland, one of the best repositories of Celtic treasures in the world.

 Enjoy traditional Irish music and dance aboard the ship this evening.
 (B,L,D)

-May 19 — Cruising the Celtic Sea, English Channel
+Day 8 — Cruising the Celtic Sea/English Channel

 Enjoy educational lectures today, including Professor David Eisenhower’s “Triumph and Tragedy,” while cruising the Celtic and Irish Seas and the English Channel.
 Eisenhower shares captivating details about his grandfather, whose leadership reshaped the world.
 He provides fascinating insight on the worldwide ramifications of Operation Overlord, the Allies’ code name for the World War II military campaign that launched the D-Day airborne and amphibious invasion on Normandy.
 (B,L,D)